 The first one is to add your current address, but in your cover letter, add the sentence “Open to relocating to City, State.”
 Adding this note will let the potential employer know you’re an available applicant.

 Example: Open to relocating to Brooklyn, New York

 If you’ve already made plans to move, including finding a new place and having a timeframe, you should add it in this wording “Relocating to City, State, zip code in Month, Year.”

 Example: Relocating to Los Angeles, California, 90210 in October 2022

-If you’re applying for an entry-level job, you should be aware that most employers would prefer a local candidate.
+When applying for an entry-level job, you should know that most employers prefer a local candidate.
 That’s mainly to avoid adding a relocation package to the job offer.